UselessPickles/diamondtel-m92-bluetooth/hardware/README.md

 A single stage RC network is used to *partially* smooth out the 10KHz sample rate DAC audio output from the Microcontroller.

-The original car phone appears to intentionally retainsome high-frequency overtones in the sounds it produces.
+The original car phone appears to intentionally retain some high-frequency overtones in the sounds it produces.
 This gives the sounds a more harsh/piercing sound quality, which probably helps ensure the ringer is heard when there's an incoming call.

 I similarly intentionally setup the low-pass filter to only partially smooth over the sharp corners of the DAC output.
 It's not an exact match to the original phone, but it sounds similar enough.